ABN: 56 360 455 395

 person, that is, the price for a couple is the same as the price for an

-Smoking hypnotherapy cannot be done under the Medicare system.
+individual, except in the case of smoking consultations Smoking hypnotherapy cannot be covered under the Medicare

 Private Health Funds Partial or complete rebates apply to most